Skip to main content

 We are here in Burundi

 The contrast between the glowing, green hills of this beautiful African country and the bitter suffering of the population is poignant.
-Poverty, scarcity of farmland, and ethnic tensions give rise to a vicious cycle of violence.
-Our goal is to contribute to breaking that cycle.
+Poverty, scarcity of farmland, and tensions give rise to recurring conflicts, especially related to access to land.
+Our goal is to contribute to peaceful communities to foster sustainable development.

 Read more